-Coconut milk – baking with coconut products
+Coconut milk: baking with coconut products

-This is one of my personal favorites – coconut milk makes amazing condensed milk and it’s so easy!
+This is one of my personal favorites.
+Coconut milk makes amazing condensed milk and it’s so easy!

-When I discovered you can make your own healthy, plant-based condensed milk at home I was thrilled.
+When I discovered that you can make your own healthy, plant-based condensed milk at home I was thrilled.
 It tastes so good, I prefer it much over the regular one.

-What you need is 1 can of full fat coconut milk and 1/2 cup of coconut sugar.
+All you need is 1 can of full fat coconut milk and 1/2 cup of coconut sugar.

-Coconut cream – baking with coconut products
+Coconut cream: baking with coconut products

 Whipped coconut cream

-What it does is it separates the creamy part from the liquid and the creamier, the better.
+This separates the creamy part from the liquid and the creamier, the better.